/Teaching/System Level Programming/Assignments/A4

 :

 - The only change allowed in this file is adding synchronization primitives to the shmlocks struct.
 All other changes made in this file will make your program not testable.
-Do not change anything but carefully examine the extern variables, defines, and structs.
+Do not change anything but carefully look at the extern variables, defines, and structs.

 IPC in a (way too oversimplified) nutshell